Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Theoretical Guarantees

 \subsection{Assumptions}

-Before proceeding to the results, we first impose the following assumptions on the network model, objective functions and data sampling. \begin{assump}[Semi-decentralized network model] Given the underlying graph $\mathcal{G}$ and its mixing matrix $\bW$ following the Definition \ref{def:mixing_matrix}, then $\bW^k$ defined in Algorithm \ref{alg:GT-PCM} satisfies that for any $\bx\in\mathbb{R}^n$
+Before proceeding to the results, we first impose the following assumptions on the network model, objective functions and data sampling. \begin{assump}[Semi-decentralized network model] Given the undirected graph $\mathcal{G}$ and its mixing matrix $\bW$ following the Definition \ref{def:mixing_matrix}, then $\bW^k$ defined in Algorithm \ref{alg:GT-PCM} satisfies